 Actions based on points and discounts

-The second type of loyalty programmes are those based on discounts.
+The second type of loyalty programme is those based on discounts.
 Instead of points, the customer is given a discount on retail prices.
-A special type of loyalty programmes are actions based on both points and discounts, in which the customer is awarded points for shopping and can exchange them for discounts.
+A special type of loyalty programme is actions based on both points and discounts, in which the customer is awarded points for shopping and can exchange them for discounts.

 The last two types are programmes with multiple partners and money-back actions.
-In the latter, customers get a part of the paid price back in exchange for meeting the requirements set forth in the terms and conditions.
+In the latter, customers get a part of the paid price back in exchange for meeting the requirements outlined in the terms and conditions.